RangerMauve/auto-js-ipfs/README.md

 `estuaryURL` is the Estuary API server URL that should be used.

 `publicGatewayURL` is the public IPFS gateway to use for loading content without a local node.

+`readonly` is an option for whether there should be a fallback to "readonly" mode where only `api.get` and `api.getSize` will be supported.
+Enabled by default.

 ### `async detect(opts) => Promise<[{type, url?}]>`